nladuo/go-webcrawler/README.md

 Same as the Local Sql Mode, The Distributed Sql Mode would store the intermediate data into a sql database too.
 The difference between them is that the distributed one need zookeeper for coordination.You can check out the zookeeper configuration <a href="http://zookeeper.apache.org/doc/r3.4.6/zookeeperStarted.html">here</a>.

 ## Examples
-The examples can help you quickly access the go-webcrawler.
+The examples give you a quickly access about go-webcrawler.
 ### 1.github stars crawler
 [Local Memory Mode Example](./example/github_stars/github_stars.go)
 Local Sql Mode Example